-That video confirmed something that regular readers here have always known: guns save lives — far more than they take.
+That video confirmed something that regular readers here have always known: guns save lives — far more lives than they take.
 They’re used hundreds of thousands of times a year in defensive situations, preventing robberies, assaults, rapes and murders.

 But our friends in the Civilian Disarmament Industrial Complex — both gun control advocacy operations and their compliant, complicit co-conspirators in the mainstream media — have claimed for years, all evidence and statistics to the contrary, that it’s just a sham.
 The whole “good guy with a gun” thing is nothing more than an NRA talking point used to instill fear and drum up more memberships.

 As we pointed out yesterday, the West Freeway Church video won’t do a thing to change minds among the hard core hoplophobic disarmament community.
 They’re far too invested, philosophically and financially, in furthering the anti-gun narrative.